lolicop123/billy-bot/README.md

 # billy-bot
-A Discord bot written in Python
+A Discord bot written in Python.

+Relies on Discord.py and Nekos.py to function.